cedricfung/mnm/README.md

 ## 🎡 Typical Usages

-Already has a long running task?
-Get notified when it's done.
+Have a long running task already?
+Get notified when it's done:

 ```bash
 mnm monitor PID
 ```

 Make a large tarball?
-Let mnm monitor that and notify you when it's done.
+Let mnm monitor that and notify you when it's done:

 ```
 mnm run 'tar jcvf snapshots.tar.bz2 snapshots'
 ```

 Download a large file?
-Let mnm monitor that and notify you when it's done.
+Let mnm monitor that and notify you when it's done:

 ```
 mnm run 'wget https://some.large/file.zip'
 ```

-Even if you already have a passive external monitor for your services, you may use mnm as a proactive monitor for your service.
+Even if you already have a passive external monitor for your services, you may use mnm as a proactive monitor for your service:

 ```
 [Unit]